 Survey Star-Level Options for All Zones

 Make note of zones that do not offer the same star-level(s) on which you intend to bid.
-Don't worry about the location of these zones.
-You won't be staying in any of them.
+Don't worry about the location of these zones since you won't be staying in any of them.

-Why is this important if you have no intention of staying in Winter Park?
-Because you can safely click that zone when you re-bid, so long as you do not add one-star or two-star zones in your airport zone bidding.
+This is important because you can safely click that zone when you re-bid, so long as you do not add one-star or two-star zones in your zone bidding.

 Prepare to open several new browser windows alongside your Priceline window.
-Your first window is going to help you find out about possible hotels in your zone.
-Then, you're going to attempt to find out what other people have bid in those zones and what hotels they received when successful.
+Your first window will help you find out about possible hotels in your zone.
+Then, you should attempt to find out what other people have bid in those zones and what hotels they received when successful.

 There are frequent patterns to explore, and Priceline users have posted their experiences on a number of bulletin-board style websites, including BetterBidding.com and BiddingForTravel.com.
 Both of these sites keep a list of hotels that have shown up in most zones and star-levels.
 Look for your desired zone and make a few notes.
 On another page, you'll be able to see what bidders have paid for those hotels.